Head of Research Group

 Fatma İhtiyar is currently pursuing a Master’s degree in the German Turkish Program in Social Sciences, a joint program between Humboldt University and the Middle East Technical University.
 She is supported by a scholarship by the German Academic Exchange Service. İhtiyar holds a B.A. in Sociology from the Middle East Technical University and an M.A. in “Measurement and Data Analytics” from Anadolu University.
 She also works for the “Belediye Gazetesi,” a weekly publication for CHP local governments in Turkey.
 Her main area of interest is migration, with a special focus on inclusion and social cohesion.
 Fatma İhtiyar was the president and an instructor in the Order Behind Chaos (OBC) Family Hip Hop Dance Crew at METU.

-Leona Pröpper works as a One World Promoter with the human rights organization Watch Indonesia! and collaborates with SIDIT on urban development and civil society.
+Leona Pröpper works as a One World Promoter with the human rights organization Watch Indonesia!.
+She collaborates with SIDIT on urban development and civil society.

 Petsy Jessy Ismoyo is a lecturer in the International Relations Study Program, Faculty of Social and Communication Sciences, Universitas Kristen Satya Wacana (UKSW), Indonesia and a researcher at the Center for the Study of Religion, Pluralism, and Democracy (PusAPDEm).
 She holds a BA in French Studies and MA in European Studies from Universitas Indonesia (UI).
 Her research interest focuses on culture, gender, and religion.
 Jessy joined our work group as part of a fellowship with the Institut für Auslandsbeziehungen (IFA).